-When I was in college I worked 3 jobs and missed most of my classes so I could catch up on sleep.
-So yes I was angry at everyone all the time.
+When I was in varsity I worked 3 jobs and missed most of my classes so I could catch up on sleep.

-I cloaked myself in this anger and it drove me to achieve a lot of great things but it also stopped me from great relationships and from connecting with people and earning more money.
+I cloaked myself in this anger and it drove me to achieve a lot of great things but it also stopped me from building great relationships, connecting with people and earning more money.

 Apart from learning how to forgive my past, learning how to deal with anger about money totally transformed my relationship with money.